$73 Million Settlement in UCLA Sexual Abuse Case

 The settlement is expected to benefit about 6,600 of Heaps’s former patients, including 5,500 class members identified by UCLA patient records.
 The entirety of the $73 million settlement fund will go to the class members—related fees will be paid separately by UCLA.

-U.S. District Judge R. Gary Klausner is set to hear the motion for preliminary approval of the settlement on December 21.
+On December 17, 2020, U.S. District Judge R. Gary Klausner took the motion for preliminary settlement approval under submission.